wecacuee/ECE417-F25-Mobile-Robots/intro.md

 # ECE 417/517 Mobile Robots

 Welcome to the class.
-In this class, we will learn about how to work with Mobile Robots.
+In this class, we will learn about how to write algorithms for Mobile Robots.

 ## Instructor